 The SDW100 is a 100 mile continuous point to point trail race along the South Downs Way, from Matterley Bowl near Winchester, to Eastbourne.
-The race begins at 0600 on Saturday 7th November 2020 and runners must reach the finish line in Eastbourne within 30 hours or by noon on Sunday to be recognised as an official finisher.
+The race begins in a rolling start format between 0430 0600 on Saturday 12th June 2021 and runners must reach the finish line in Eastbourne within 30 hours or by noon on Sunday to be recognised as an official finisher.
 There are further cut offs at every aid station on route.

 The race starts at Matterley Bowl, just east of Winchester and the M3.
 Runners will begin by making a 3.7 mile loop of the estate before exiting directly onto the South Downs Way trail.